yuejunfeng0909/CS2113T_tp/docs/DeveloperGuide.md

 ### Logic component

+The `Logic` component is responsible for parsing and executing user commands.
 The class diagram below shows the associations between the classes that make up the `Logic` component.

 ![](diagrams/Logic_ClassDiagram.svg)